 As for the performances of the scheme, we can see in Table I that the proposed scheme achieves remarkable results.
-The required public storage only amounts to the mapping of data types to authorization levels, which is a data structure representing - for instance - the tree in Figure 1; sensor nodes have to store two counters $(c_1 \text{ and } c_2)$ , their numeric identifier and the current value S', whereas users are just required to store one counter $(c_1)$ and the access right value $\mathcal{V}(al_i)$ for a given granted class $ac_i$ .
-Looking at the number of operations, we can see that to derive a key, users and nodes require an average of O(n) hash computations, where n is the depth of the tree of the authorization levels.
-We underline that this operation is just performed once to derive $\mathcal{V}(al_j)$ from the access right value $\mathcal{V}(al_i), \forall al_j : al_i \prec al_j$ .
+The required public storage only amounts to the mapping of data types to authorization levels, which is a data structure representing - for instance - the tree in Figure 1; sensor nodes have to store two counters $(c_1 \text{ and } c_2)$, their numeric identifier and the current value S', whereas users are just required to store one counter (c_1) and the access right value $\mathcal{V}(al_i)$ for a given granted class ac_i .
+Looking and the number of operations, we can see that to derive a key, users and nodes require an average of O(n) hash computations, where n is the depth of the tree of the authorization levels.
+We underline that this operation is just performed once to derive $\mathcal{V}(al_i)$ from the access right value $\mathcal{V}(al_i), \forall al_j : al_i \prec al_j$.
 After the derivation, encryption and decryption are performed with one single hash evaluation to derive the key and a single xor operation to perform OTP.
-Finally, the two different types of rekeying, the one that involves the increment of $c_1$ (in turn, of both $c_1$ and $c_2$ ), just requires one message to order sensor nodes to increment $c_1$ (in turn, one message to order sensor nodes to increment $c_1$ plus the secure broadcast of the updated S').
+Finally, the two different types of rekeying, the one that involves the increment of c_1 (in turn, of both c_1 and c_2), just requires one message to orders sensor nodes to increment c_1 (in turn, one message to order sensor nodes to increment c_1 plus the secure broadcast of the updated S').